EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 ## What about those who produce nothing?
 Some people achieve far more success than it seems they rightly deserve.

 This is a key distinction that must be made.
 Merit is not equal to success.
 The society we live in is **not** a meritocracy (nor is any).
 It is important that we do not conflate the two.
-The fact there merit is not the only factor that goes into someone's success does not mean that the concept of merit itself is not objective.
+The fact their merit is not the only factor that goes into their success does not mean that the concept of merit itself is not objective.

-Precisely the reason you are likely asking this question is that you don't believe those people who have no merit deserve the success they have attained.
+Precisely the reason you are likely asking this question is that you don't believe those people deserve the success they have attained relative to their merit.
 This shows you that you have an intuitive idea of what merit is and that it is distinct from the outcomes an individual experiences.

 ## What is it to deserve success?
 The key point to clarify here is how one defines the word "deserve".
 How is a supermodel *deserving* of fame and riches, simply for existing with a body fitting a particular set of dimensions?